NATIONAL DOG BITE AWARENESS WEEK USPS

 The Postal Service offers the following safety tips:

 - When a letter carrier delivers mail or packages to your front door, place your dog in a separate room and close that door before opening the front door.
 Dogs have been known to burst through screen doors or plate glass windows to attack visitors.

 - Parents should remind children and other family members not to take mail directly from letter carriers in the presence of the family pet.
 The dog may view the letter carrier handing mail to a family member as a threatening gesture.

-- If a letter carrier feels threatened by a dog, or if a dog is loose or unleashed, the owner may be asked to pick up mail at a Post Office location or another facility until the letter carrier is assured the pet has been restrained.
+- If a letter carrier feels threatened by a dog, or if a dog is loose or unleashed, the owner may be asked to pick up mail at a Post Office location until the letter carrier is assured the pet has been restrained.
 If the dog is roaming the neighborhood, the pet owner’s neighbors also may be asked to pick up their mail at the area’s Post Office location.